cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 1. Add more standard controls to the data loader.
 1. Make a parameter editor for search.
 1. Make a Knowledge editor, persist knowledge.
-1. Allow projects to be deleted from the session.

 POSTPONE FOR IF WE CONTINUE TO PURSUE THIS PROJECT: